poult-lab/daily-word/english_words_ learning.md

 > **A Vendor is the one that supplies the products, usually at wholesale prices.** **The seller is the “reseller” or “retailer” that sells the product at market prices.**

-02.slaughter /ˈslɔːtər/

-[n] cows taken for slaughter.

-'the killing of animals for their meat'

-[n] the wholesale slaughter of innocent people.

-'the cruel killing of large numbers of people at one time, especially in a war'

-[v] Men, women and children were slaughtered and villages destroyed. 'to kill a large number of people or animals violently'